MFA, Washington University in St. Louis

 BA, Emory University

 Anton DiSclafani’s first novel, The Yonahlossee Riding Camp for Girls, was a New York Times bestseller, an Indie Next pick and bestseller, and a finalist for the Flaherty-Dunnan First Novel Prize.
 YRC was named a most anticipated book of the summer by The Wall Street Journal and Publishers Weekly, and was a summer book pick by USA Today and National Public Radio.
 It was named a book of the year by Slate, and has since been translated into twelve languages.
 Her nonfiction has appeared in Southbound, Rhapsody, and Biographile.
 She also wrote and performed a segment for This American Life.
-Her new novel, The After Party, about obsession and love in free-wheeling 1950s Houston, is forthcoming in May 2016 from Penguin/Riverhead.
+Her newest novel, The After Party is about obsession and love in free-wheeling 1950's Houston (Penguin/Riverhead).

 DiSclafani received her BA from Emory University, and her MFA from Washington University in St. Louis, where she was previously a writer-in-residence.
 Now an associate professor at Auburn University, DiSclafani lives in Auburn with her husband and son.